wiwik-instiki/EndekGAN-T2I/README.md

 ## 4. Configure the local dataset path

 The original Endek images are not publicly redistributed.
-Authorized users should set their own dataset path:
+Authorized users should configure their own local path:

 ```python
 from pathlib import Path